BasicallyMe/spendwise/README.md

 - **Date and Time Stamps:** Each expense entry is timestamped, helping you keep track of when each expense was incurred.

-- **Search and Filtering:** Easily search and filter through your expenses based on date, category, or amount.
+- **Search and Filtering <span style="font-size: 10px; padding: 2px 4px; border-radius: 100px; background-color: white; color: black; margin-left: 4px; margin-right: 4px;">Upcoming</span>:** Easily search and filter through your expenses based on date, category, or amount.

 - **Charts and Analytics <span style="font-size: 10px; padding: 2px 4px; border-radius: 100px; background-color: white; color: black; margin-left: 4px; margin-right: 4px;">Upcoming</span>:** Visualize your spending habits with interactive charts and graphs, enabling you to identify trends and areas where you can save money.